alyshareinard/100-days-of-code/log.md

 **Thoughts:**  Tired, but feeling good about completing my hour of coding.

 **Link to work:** https://www.hackingwithswift.com/100/swiftui completed day 23-24.5, checked out https://edabit.com/ for code practicing -- not a bad interface, but a bit slow.

+### R1D10: Jan 22, 2020

+**Today's Progress**: Did the day 24 project (no code provided) creating a roshambo brain buster game.
+Was able to put it together easily.
+Then going to the next day it required core ML -- I have Apple Mojave and I'm reluctant to upgrade to Catalina, so that's causing some problems.
+My Xcode 11.3 verson of core ML requires Catalina.

+**Thoughts:**  Will I have to upgrade my os?
+Ugh.

+**Link to work:** https://www.hackingwithswift.com/100/swiftui day 24 project -- creating a Rock paper scissors brain builder game from scratch.   https://github.com/alyshareinard/roshambo